massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 **➢ No:**  It’s not descriptive enough:

 🤔 "The *label text* of WHAT?"
-If you don't see the answer of the question in the label text(This sounds funny, but if you see below samples, it should make sense.), context info. is necesssary.
+If you don't see the answer of the question in the label text(This sounds funny, but if you see below samples, it should make sense.), context info. is necessary.

 ##### Case 1: Need supplemental information.